 Galaxy Performance Tracking¶

-There is some built-in uWSGI support for performance logging.
-You can send uWSGI’s internal metrics to a carbon (Graphite) server by setting the carbon option in your galaxy.yml:
+There is some built-in Gunicorn support for performance logging.
+You can send Gunicorn’s internal metrics to a StatsD server by setting the –statsd-host and –statsd-prefix command line options for Gunicorn in the gravity section of galaxy.yml:

 API / Route Timing Statistics¶